Updated on January 29, 2020

 However, the timeline for each gaming establishment has been different.
 In March of 2019, Southland Park Gaming and Racing sent out a tweet claiming that their BetLucky Sportsbook was coming soon.
 In that same month, their parent company (Delaware North) was going through a contract dispute with their third party sports betting vendor.

-The result of the dispute saw the indefinite suspension of sports betting at two West Virginia properties and has hauled any sports betting expansion within their Arkansas property.
-An official sportsbook launch date has yet to be set for Southland.
+The result of the dispute saw the indefinite suspension of sports betting at two West Virginia properties and hauled any sports betting expansion within their Arkansas property.

 In June of 2019, the Arkansas Racing Commission approved the construction of a Jefferson County Casino to the Quapaw Nation.
-The casino is expected to cost $350 million and will take 18 months to fully develop and open.
-However, the Quapaw Nation built and opened their casino annex in just 100 days.
+The casino was expected to cost $350 million and take 18 months to fully develop and open.
+To residents surprise, the Quapaw Nation built and opened their casino annex in just 100 days.

 Pope County is still currently in a battle to figure out who will be awarded the state’s final casino license.